linz/topo-workflows/docs/infrastructure/components/fluentbit.md

 ## Presentation

-Fluent Bit is a log processor and forwarder for Kubernetes (and Docker).
-It is deployed as a Deaemonset which is a pod that runs on every node of the cluster.
-Being on every nodes, it can collect logs from every pods of the cluster.
+[Fluent Bit](https://docs.fluentbit.io/manual/installation/kubernetes) is deployed as a [DeaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) and collects logs from every pod of the cluster.
-The way Fluent Bit collects the logs is processing the file system or Systemd/Journald of each pods.
-With these intial logs, it then add some metadata related to the K8s environment, like pod name, pod ID, container name, container id, labels, and annotations.
-These metadata are gathered by calling the K8s API.

 ![Fluent Bit in EKS](static/fluentbit_in_eks.png)

 ## Installation

-### aws-for-fluentbit
+### aws-for-fluent-bit

-As we run our K8s cluster as an AWS EKS, we chose to use `aws-for-fluent-bit`.
+As we run our K8s cluster on AWS EKS, we chose to use [`aws-for-fluent-bit`](https://github.com/aws/aws-for-fluent-bit).
 It does provide some AWS specific plugins such as CloudWatch Logs which is helpful for us as we want our logs to be directed into CloudWatch in order to feed our log pipeline.

 ### Helm Chart

-Fluent Bit is installed using the `aws-for-fluentbit` [Helm Chart](https://github.com/aws/eks-charts/tree/master/stable/aws-for-fluent-bit) via CDK8s, defined and configured in `infra/charts/fluentbit.ts`.
+Fluent Bit is installed using the `aws-for-fluent-bit` [Helm Chart](https://github.com/aws/eks-charts/tree/master/stable/aws-for-fluent-bit) via CDK8s, defined and configured in `infra/charts/fluentbit.ts`.
 The [chart `values.yaml`](https://github.com/aws/eks-charts/blob/master/stable/aws-for-fluent-bit/values.yaml) gives an overview of what is possible to configure.

 ## Configuration